 The airbag/SRS light on an Infiniti vehicle is a warning indicator that there may be an issue with the airbag system.
 The airbag system consists of sensors, a control module, seat pelts, pre-tensioners, and actuators that work together to deploy the airbags in the event of a car accident.
 When the airbag/SRS light comes on, there’s a malfunction in the system, causing the airbags not to deploy when needed.
 The possible causes can be related to various issues, such as a faulty sensor, a malfunctioning control module, a wiring issue, etc.

 Can You Drive Your Infiniti with Airbag Light On?

-Driving your Infiniti with the airbag/SRS light on is not recommended even though the vehicle may start and drive ok.
-When the airbag/SRS light is on, there’s a fault or error in the airbag system, and the airbags may not function properly in the event of a collision.
+Driving your Infiniti with the airbag/SRS light on is not recommended though the vehicle may start and drive ok.
+When the airbag/SRS light is on, there’s a fault or error in the system, and the airbags may not function properly in the event of a collision.
 If the airbag system is not functioning properly, the airbags may fail or deploy improperly, resulting in serious injury or even death.
 We recommend addressing the issues with the airbag system immediately to ensure the safety of yourself and your passengers while driving your vehicle.